Have you asked yourself the following question:

 Finally, remember, if you’ve ended up with a big tax bill, and you want to avoid the potential credit report burdens in the future, take the time to adjust your W4 claims.

 This is the best way you can avoid the potential tax bill, and keep the IRS out of your checkbook and your credit score.
+Looking for more tax information?
+Learn about taxes for your stocks here.

 Is it better to claim 1 or 0?